-- Useful for predicting splice variants or structural variants. - Not many mappers do this directly, usually happens in a post-processing step.
+- Useful for predicting structural variants (or splice variants in RNA-seq, as pictured). - Not many mappers do this directly, usually happens in a post-processing pipeline step.

 Trapnell, C. & Salzberg, S. L. How to map billions of short reads onto genomes.
 Nature Biotech.
 27, 455-457 (2009).